 6. Floating in the toilet.

-Floating means that your stool contains micro air-bubbles making it less dense than water.
-High fat in the stools also helps poop float as it prevents stools from being soaked by water.
+Floating means your stool contains micro air bubbles making it less dense than water.
+High fat in the stools also helps poop float, preventing stools from being soaked by water.

-It is a widespread stool change with celiac disease due to the excess production of gas.
+It is a widespread stool change with celiac disease due to excess gas production.